The history of wine and seduction

 But although Lake maintains that the entire sensory experience of wine, from appearance to lingering finish, is an act of temptation, the aroma is what can tempt a woman or man to thoughts of more sensual acts.

-The best wines for seduction
+What are the best wines for seduction?